abhayranjansamal/docker-packer-cicd/README.md

 - Install the Packer Plugin and configure accordingly
 - In the Same way, Install the Ansible plugin and configure it
 - Update the webhook URL of GitHub for triggering the Jenkins
-> Similar configuration of the Jenkins and the plugins can be referred to another project:- https://github.com/ajish-antony/asg-rolling-update

 > Other Main Points to note that to update the packer plugin with the file that needs to perform the action